FernandoDoreto/data-science-personal-portfolio/README.md

 * All Udemy courses from [Soledad G.](https://www.udemy.com/user/soledad-galli/) and [Christopher S.](https://www.udemy.com/user/christopher-samiullah/) - It's not free of charge, but Udemy offers discounts very often.
 It gave me the practical foundation for ML systems (create and deploy ML pipeline, unit test, logging, versioning, monitoring), it helps you to understand how to go from Research (Jupyter notebook) to Production.
 It worths to visit their [site](https://www.trainindata.com/) as well, great practical content.
 * [Machine Learning at Berkeley](https://ml.berkeley.edu/blog/tag/crash-course) - It offers a great technical foundation in ML.
 * This bullet isn't a course recommendation, but more a professional suggestion: there might arrive a moment where you have to show your project's progress/conclusion, or even share an idea with the team.
 An interactive web app / web dashboard comes in hand.
 If you use Python, you could try [Streamlit](https://www.streamlit.io/).
 If you prefer R, you could try [Shiny](https://shiny.rstudio.com/).
 There are plenty of tutorials/references available on GitHub, YouTube, Stack Overflow etc. Ah, remember that ideally when you deploy your web-apps, they should be authenticated.
+* Just complementing the previous bullet, if you use Python and is unsure which tool to use for creating/deploying dashboards, I suggest reading [this Medium article from Abdishakur](https://medium.com/spatial-data-science/the-best-tools-for-dashboarding-in-python-b22975cb4b83), it gives you a quick and simple overview from the most common options used nowadays.